All-in-one ETFs are one of the easiest ways to invest in Canada.

 BMO ZBAL Asset Allocation

-BMO ZBAL is called a balanced portfolio by BMO Global Assets, but it redefines what is considered a balanced portfolio.
+BMO ZBAL is called a balanced portfolio by BMO Global Assets.
 Typically, a balanced ETF portfolio might provide investors with a 50/50 split between equity and fixed-income securities.
 However, BMO ZBAL focuses on long-term capital growth with a 60/40 equity to fixed-income security split.

 The result is growth and performance that enjoys stability through exposure to fixed-income securities, but it can grow or decline based on the performance of stock markets because of its inclination towards equity securities.